Smokejumper: Relations with the military

 In May 1978, members of the Army National Guard's 19th Special Forces Group (Airborne) and other western military units briefly began airborne training at the Missoula Smokejumper School.
-Although in years past, the army had conducted basic airborne training at various locations, it has since been consolidated at Fort Benning, Georgia.
+Although in years past, the army had conducted basic airborne training at various locations, it has since been consolidated at Fort Benning, (now called Fort Moore) Georgia.

 WWII-era

 The 555th Parachute Infantry Battalion gained fame as the only entirely black airborne unit in United States Army history.
 The 555th was allegedly not sent to combat because of segregation in the military during World War II.
-In May 1945, the unit was sent to the West Coast of the United States to combat forest fires ignited by Japanese incendiary balloons, an operation named "Operation Firefly".
+In May 1945, the unit was sent to the West Coast of the United States to combat forest fires ignited by incendiary balloons sent by the Japanese Empire, an operation named "Operation Firefly".
 Although this threat did not fully materialize, the 555th fought numerous other forest fires while there.
 Stationed at Pendleton Field, Oregon, with a detachment in Chico, California, 300 unit members participated in firefighting missions throughout the Pacific Northwest during the summer and fall of 1945, earning the nickname "Smoke Jumpers".
 The 555th made a total of 1,200 jumps to 36 fires, 19 from Pendleton and 17 from Chico.
 Only one member, PFC Malvin L. Brown, was killed on August 6, 1945, after falling during a let-down from a tree in the Umpqua National Forest near Roseburg, Oregon.
 His death is the first recorded smokejumper fatality during a fire jump.

 Around 240 workers from Civilian Public Service (CPS) camps worked as smokejumpers during World War II.
 An initial group of 15 men began training in parachute rigging in May 1943 at Seeley Lake, and a total of 33 completed jump training in the middle of June, followed by two weeks of training in fire ground control and first aid.
 About 500 training jumps were made by the first 70 CPS smokejumpers in 1943, who went on to fight 31 fires that first season.
 Their number increased to 110 in 1944, and to 220 in 1945, as more equipment became available from the War Department.
 Twenty-nine jumpers battled the remote Bell Lake fire in September 1944, among 70 fires suppressed that year, and 179 were fought in the Missoula Region alone by September 1945, with other jumpers assigned to McCall and Cave Junction.
 The last CPS smokejumper left the service in January 1946.

 The Smokejumper Project had become a permanent establishment of the USFS in 1944.
 In 1946, the Missoula Region had 164 smokejumpers, many of them recent military veterans, college students, or recent college graduates.
 New bases were opened in Grangeville, Idaho, and West Yellowstone, Montana.

 Most smokejumpers of the era were not career professionals, but seasonal employees lured by the prospect of earning as much as $1,000 over a summer.
 They tended to be well-behaved, self-motivated, and responsible.
 Squad-sized and larger crews were supervised by foremen who were career wildland firefighters and experts in all types of wildfires.